Differentially private federated learning for localized control of infectious disease dynamics: Results

 \subsection{Dataset}

 We use official reported county-level COVID-19 case data from the LHAs transferred to the Robert Koch Institute (RKI)~\cite{Robert_Koch-Institut_SARS-CoV-2_Infektionen_in_2025} and accessed via the \textit{memilio-epidata} Python package~\cite{Bicker_MEmilio_v2_0_0_-}.
 We consider two different pandemic stages, first, late-stage as of March 2022 and, second, early stage as of November 2020.
+Throughout this work, the November~2020 data and March~2022 data refer to two separate one-month windows of the county-level COVID-19 cases data.
+Models are trained and evaluated independently on each period.
 For each county and day, we obtain the newly confirmed infections plus estimated recoveries and deaths reported with the (assumed) day of infection.
 This data covers all 400 German counties.
 While the published data is stratified on county-level, the counties can, again, be divided by communities, summing up to a total of 10,786 communities in Germany.
 In~\cref{fig:community_vs_county}, Panel A, shows the population distribution across the counties, highlighting the variation in population sizes.
 The median county population is 147,524, while the mean population is 200,525, as several counties have a substantial larger population.
 The largest county by population has 3,685,265 inhabitants (Berlin, after merging all Berlin districts), and the total population across all counties is approximately 83.6 million.
 This heterogeneity in county sizes presents a particular challenge for our FL approach.
 Counties with larger populations typically report higher absolute case numbers.
 In addition, we show in Panel B the distribution of population sizes on community-level.